 - There was a Toad Rescue moment in Naruto.
 During the invasion of Konoha, a giant three-headed snake was devastating a large region of Konoha, having already breached the defensive wall to allow the invasion force inside.
 As the Konoha ninja are fighting a losing battle against it a giant toad summon falls from the sky, wiping out the snake summon and turning the tide.

-- In the anime Halo Legends, when the Master Chief and Dr. Halsey are escaping from dozens of Seraphs, what appears to be either a Cruiser or the Point of No Return comes and blows them all up in seconds.
+- In the anime Halo Legends, when the Master Chief and Dr. Halsey are escaping from dozens of Seraphs, the ONI stealth ship PRO-49776 comes to their rescue by blowing up all their remaining pursuers in seconds.

 - Full Metal Panic!
 The Second Raid's first episode has Sousuke being surrounded on a bridge.
 With nowhere to go, Al recommends self-destruct to avoid capture which Sousuke promptly rejects.
 The enemy commander starts counting down over loudspeaker... and just as he reaches 'one', the Arbalest launches off the bridge above the water.
 Cue the Tuatha de Danaan breaking through the surface and launching several cluster missiles at the enemy forces, wiping them all out in a single salvo while retrieving the Arbalest and quickly diving back underwater.
 Hilariously lampshaded by the shocked and singed enemy commander a while later.